syncopika/trip-planner/README.md

 # trip-planner

-plan out your future trips! or record old ones. :D currently a work-in-progress!
+Plan out your future trips! or record old ones. :D currently a work-in-progress!
 this project uses the MapBox API and so you need a token, which you can get for free (and comes with 50000 free API requests/month).

 my build is kinda weird right now in that I'm using an iframe to hold the MapBox map, which I'm storing in the public folder and building separately from the rest of the project (I still need to understand how vue-cli works 😅).